 Meillasoux adds: “[Ever] since Kant, to discover what divides rival philosophers is no longer to ask who has grasped the true nature of substantiality, but rather who has grasped the more originary correlation” (Ibid.).
 This brings us to Kant’s maxim “subordinate all to freedom.”

 The trick is the exceptionalist metaphysics of a philosopher who wills himself to grasp a correlation.
 Hence, freedom exceeds the correlation.
-Kant had to set up the problem of correlation to replace the old substantialist problem only to affirm what substantialism affirmed all along (though negatively), namely, that someone or a subject wills a substance (God in old metaphysics; Man for Kant).
+Kant had to set up the problem of correlation to replace the old substantialist problem only to affirm what substantialism affirmed all along (though negatively), namely, that a subject wills a substance (God in old metaphysics; Man for Kant).